helenarobotics/helena-robotics/FRC/FRC-2013/2012Vision/README.txt

 Pay attention to the quotes and backslashes to ensure the correct number are used.

+Note: If the Driver Station is running, it will over-write your changes when it stops, so make sure it's not running before you edit the configuration file.

 Startup DriverStation, and make sure that the 'Default' button is chosen (do not choose Java).